You can bid for council and housing association properties in some areas using choice based lettings.

 Homes next to each other are sometimes let together.
 This can be useful for large extended families who need to live close together.

-Get advice about choice-based lettings
+Get advice about choice based lettings and housing allocations.

-Last updated 06 Oct 2016 | © Shelter
+Last updated 29 Apr 2019 | © Shelter

 If you need to talk to someone, we’ll do our best to help